-Use Case # UC2.4 Use Case Name Provide operational recommendations for performance improvements Intent To identify any possible performance-degrading operational behaviours and send recommendations for performance improvements Version/Action/Author v2 Last Update 10.05.2022 Actors Involved Main Actor: Engineers, Building designers (EPC designers)
+Table 15.
+UCZ.4 Requirements Use Case # UC2.4 Use Case Name Provide operational recommendations for performance improvements Intent To identify any possible performance-degrading operational behaviours and send recommendations for performance improvements Version/Action/Author v3 Last Update 12.06.2023 Actors Involved Main Actor: Engineers, Building designers (EPC designers) Other: Registries, Public Bodies, Researchers/ Academics, Tenants/Owners, Software tool Developers, ESCOs

-Other: Registries, Public Bodies, Researchers/ Academics, Tenants/Owners, Software tool Developers, ESCOs Brief Description The EPC designer (user) requests operational-based recommendations from the D^2EPC Web platform (or it can be automatically generated as a request by the web platform) that sends the request to the AI-driven Performance Forecasts.
-The AI-driven Performance Forecasts requests building infrastructure information and measurements that are imported through the BIM-based digital twin and then performs internal processes to predict the monthsahead building operational behavior.
-Based on the predictions, the AI-driven Performance Forecasts requests new EPC results that are calculated as in UC2.2 by the Operational Rating module of the Calculation Engine and stored in the Repository.
-Based on the operational based results and the new EPC Indicators, the AI-driven Performance Forecasts identifies any possible operational patterns that might affect the building's performance and sends information to the Notification and Alerts Tool that sends an alert for the availability of new performance recommendations to the Web platform.
-The user is informed and data are stored in the Repository.
+Brief Description The EPC designer (user) requests operational-based recommendations from the D^2EPC Web Platform (or it can be automatically generated as a request by the Web Platform) that sends the request to the Al-driven Performance Forecasts.
+The Aldriven Performance Forecasts requests building infrastructure information and measurements that are imported through the BIM-based Digital Twin and then performs internal processes to predict the long-term building operational behaviour.
+Based on the predictions, the Al-driven Performance Forecasts requests new EPC results that are calculated as in UC2.2 by the Operational Rating module of the Calculation Engine and stored in the Repository.
+Based on the operational based results and the new EPC Indicators, the Aldriven Performance Forecasts identifies any possible operational patterns that might affect the building's performance and sends information to the Notification and Alerts Tool that sends an alert for the availability of new performance recommendations to the Web Platform.
+The user is informed, and data are stored in the Repository.
 Assumptions The building owner has a BIM file.
-Calculation parameters available in the Repository.
-Pre-conditions UC1.1, UC2.2 Trigger A request for performance recommendations or self-triggered process Goal (Successful End Condition) Deliver recommendations for performance improvements Post-conditions - Related Use Cases UC3.3
+Historical data for predicting the long-term building energy consumption and the operational-based EPC are available in the Repository.
+Pre-conditions UC1.1, UC2.2 Trigger A request for performance recommendations or self-triggered process.
+Goal (Successful End Condition) Deliver recommendations for performance improvements.
+Post-conditions - Related Use Cases UC3.3